EricKrouss/erickrouss.github.io/README.md

 erickrouss.github.io
-The GitHub repository for my website, including my projects, contact information, and more.
+This repository hosts the source code for my personal website, featuring my portfolio of projects, ways to get in touch with me, and additional information.
-If you have any questions, email eric@krouss.net.
+For any inquiries, feel free to reach out at eric@krouss.net.

-Roadmap:
+Future Plans:
-Become far more fluent in the JavaScript coding language.
+Enhance my proficiency in JavaScript to a higher level.